bate-bita/Word-Embeddings-Natural-Language-Processing-/README.md

 # Word Embeddings (Natural Language Processing)

-This project explores how Word2Vec models capture meaning and similarity between words by learning from context.
-Using **CBOW** and **Skip-Gram** architectures, the analysis visualises semantic relationships in vector space and demonstrates how these embeddings power modern Natural Language Processing.
+This project explores how words can be represented as numerical vectors to uncover meaning and similarity within text.
+Using **Word2Vec** architectures (**CBOW** and **Skip-Gram**), the analysis demonstrates how context defines meaning and how these representations support real-world text analytics.

 📊 [Word2Vec Presentation](https://pitch.com/v/word-embeddings---word2vec-ndreji)